Dezmo767/internship/Rapport_TCP_Dump_Tunes.md

 ## Installation Ubuntu/Linux Version 14.04 LTS

-First we start to install Python because is an Python script with the command <b> sudo apt-get install python </b>
+First we start to install Python because is an Python script with the command <b> sudo apt-get install python3 </b> then we also installing Python pip with the command <b> sudo apt-get install python3-pip </b> and the midi type to write and read midi file and is important to do that because we use the commands import midi on Python, we install midi with the command
+<b> sudo pip install git+https://github.com/vishnubob/python-midi@feature/python3 </b> we nearly finish with the installation of the TCP Dump Tunes